 When you are craving tender, juicy chicken in a rich teriyaki sauce, it doesn’t get any better than this Blackstone teriyaki chicken!
 The homemade teriyaki sauce combines the perfect mix of sweet and spicy to give you a mouthwatering dish that is sure to satisfy your cravings.
 Serve the chicken and vegetables alone, with rice, or with noodles.
 No matter how you choose to serve griddled teriyaki chicken, it will certainly make for an unforgettable meal.

-If you're craving delicious, Asian-inspired cuisine that's bursting with flavor, look no further than Blackstone Teriyaki Chicken.
-This dish combines tender chicken thighs cooked in a sweet teriyaki sauce with vegetables for a meal that is better than take-out
+If you're craving delicious, Asian-inspired cuisine that's bursting with flavor, look no further than teriyaki chicken on the griddle.
+This dish combines tender chicken thighs cooked in a sweet homemade teriyaki sauce with vegetables for a meal that is better than take-out

 I like teriyaki chicken thighs on the Blackstone griddle served with rice.
 Use my Instant Pot jasmine rice or slow cooker rice recipe for fool-proof rice every time.
 Blackstone fried rice is also fabulous with this easy recipe.

-You could also serve this over rice noodles or soba noodles.
+You could also serve this easy teriyaki chicken recipe over rice noodles, soba noodles, or my hibachi noodles.
 For a different twist, try using brown rice or quinoa instead of white rice.

 Let's Talk Ingredients